 Many DIY homeowners fail to recognize the source of moisture properly, and they end up blaming drainage or other possible sources.
 But, there are many other sources of moisture inside, around, and outside of your crawl space.
 If ignored, these factors will continue to damage the crawl space and even the foundation of the house.
 Some of these external and often disregarded sources are:

-A spring or waterbody was covered by the developer around your house
+- A spring or body of water was covered by the developer around your house

-Nearby spring or waterbody overflowed due to rain
+- Nearby spring or body of water overflowed due to rain

-Your foundation works as a dam to a natural or man-made waterbody
+- Your foundation works as a dam to a natural or man-made body of water

 Most of these external factors cause water to accumulate around and below a house’s foundation.
 The water then seeps up through the ground and into the crawl space, causing humidity build-up.
 Crawl spaces that are not checked regularly, or properly serviced, can become a source of mold and pests.
 In turn, these can damage the HVAC ducts, joists, insulation, foundation, basement and underfloor.